cyprich/Obsidian/School/VaCT.md

 ### Simple Object Access Protocol (SOAP)

 Either architectural style, or protocol
-Almost like upgrade to RPC
+Almost like an upgrade to RPC
 XML-based, only XML
+Most commonly transferred via HTTP

 SOAP is

-- Independent - programming language and libraries
+- Independent - programming language, OS, libraries
-- Extensible - reliability and security
+- Extensible - can add features (reliability and security)
 - Neutral - any protocol - SMTP, HTTP, TCP, UDP, JMS

-XML structure - envelope, header, body, fault
+XML structure

+- Envelope - root element
+- Header - optional, if present it must be the first child of `Envelope`, contains application-specific stuff (authorization, specific attributes)
+- Body - actual data, must be in XML format, in its own namespace
+- Fault - optional, must be child of `Body`, can be only one, provides error and/or status info

 ### Representational State Transfer (REST)